language and meaning

-Here in a foreign tongue I can barely speak, but even in silence language is inescapable.
-Asleep or awake my mind fills itself with conversation, constructing models of reality to frame the thoughts that emerge from the wondering void.
-It's neither madness nor magic to imagine what we mean; rehearsing is the only way to make sense of things and put them right.
+Here in a foreign tongue I can barely speak, yet even in silence language is inescapable.
+Asleep or awake my mind fills itself with conversations, constructing models of reality to hold the thoughts that emerge from its wondering void.
+This is neither madness nor magic.
+Rehearsing things is the only way to make sense of them.

-Who can say if we have any greater ability to successfully direct the development of our species than others have to direct theirs.
-It seems clear we have less than we might believe, but whatever attempts we do make to do so are crippled when we do not recognize and value the different language-frames we use as we try, as it is these that guide our choices by framing our perception.
+Who can say if we have any greater ability to successfully direct the development of our species than other species have had in directing the development of theirs.
+It seems clear we have less than we might believe.
+Whatever power we might have is crippled, however, by not recognizing the value of the different languages we are using in our attempts, as by framing our perception it is these languages, and their differences, that inform our understandings.

-Niels Bohr, a Danish physicist who received the Nobel Prize for his foundational contributions to Quantum theory, conceived the Principle of Complementarity - that singular items could at the same time possess apparently mutually exclusive properties - after realizing that light behaved like both waves and particles.
-His motto was: "contraria non contradictoria sed complementa sunt" - contradictions are not contradictory but complimentary.
+Niels Bohr, a Danish physicist who received the Nobel Prize for his foundational contributions to Quantum theory, conceived the Principle of Complementarity -- that singular items could at the same time possess apparently mutually exclusive properties -- after realizing that light behaved like both waves and particles.
+His motto became: "Contraria non contradictoria sed complementa sunt", meaning: contradictions are not contradictory but complimentary.
 Regarding meaning, he wrote: "We are suspended in language in such a way that we cannot say what is up and what is down."